-I worked at Management Information Tools (MITS) full-time (More than a year)
+I have been working at Management Information Tools (MITS) full-time

 I applied online.
 The process took a week.
 I interviewed at Management Information Tools (MITS) (Seattle, WA) in February 2015.

 I applied online and very quickly received an email asking me when I'd be free for a phone screen.
 The phone screen was with the Director of Software Operations and went over my background (technologies I'd worked with & projects I'd worked on) and asked some basic technical questions.
 From there we set up a time for an in-person interview.